-A storyline has Calvin finding an injured baby raccoon and rally the family together to try to save its life.
-He doesn't succeed.
+The storyline where Calvin and Hobbes find an injured baby raccoon and rally the family together to try to save its life.
+They don't succeed.

 Calvin's dad has to break the news to him.
 He's not happy about it, especially when Calvin starts to sob loudly and says he just can't believe the raccoon is gone.